Q Where are badgers found?

 A Badgers are widespread, but are most common in the south-west, rare in East Anglia and sparse in Scotland.
 They live in social groups of 4-12 adults based around a main sett, often with subsidiary setts used at different times, with feeding areas which may be some distance away and used seasonally.
 Usually only one female in the group breeds, producing two or three cubs.

 Caption: Badgers are usually nocturnal and very shy

-Q What do they eat?
+Q What do badgers eat?

 A Badgers are omnivorous, eating a wide range of animal and vegetable foods.
 Their most important food is the earthworm, but they also eat bulbs (though not bluebells) and small mammals including young rabbits.
 In upland areas they eat carrion.
 Fruit, especially blackberries and windfall apples, are important foods in autumn.

-Q Why are they attracted to gardens?
+Q Why are badgers attracted to gardens?

 A Badgers roam far and wide in search of food and will return to areas where it is plentiful.
 Badgers are not likely to live in gardens.